ManfredHu/ManfredHu/README.md

-Hello, everyone.
-I'm ManfredHu, now working in ByteDance on Native App Develop.
+👏 Hello, everyone.
+I'm ManfredHu.
+I like writing code and exploring new things on the Internet..

 <p align="center">
   <img src="./laugh.gif" alt="laugh gif">